kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

-This message is used to provide implicit proof that an endpoint possesses the private key(s) corresponding to its certificate by sending the appropriate parameters that will be used to calculate the implicity authenticated shared secret.
+This message is used to provide implicit proof that an endpoint possesses the private key(s) corresponding to its certificate by sending the appropriate parameters that will be used to calculate the implicitly authenticated shared secret.

 The calculation of the shared secret also provides integrity for the handshake